Fair Traffic Laws

 STATUTORY LAWS MUST AGREE WITH SCIENTIFIC LAWS AND REASONABLE HUMAN BEHAVIOR

 It is critical that statutory laws are consistent with applicable scientific laws and reasonable human behavior or serious problems are sure to develop.
-Unfortunately, many legislators, government officials, and members of influential special interest groups are not scientists and, when they develop statutory laws, they do not properly consider scientific facts and normal, prudent human behavior.
-Although authorized to set traffic laws, they may not be qualified to do so.
-Apparently this has happened with respect to speed limits that are lower than safe, reasonable, and prudent maximum speeds.
+Unfortunately, many legislators, government officials, and members of influential special interest groups are not scientists and, when they develop statutory laws, they do not properly consider scientific facts and normal, responsible human behavior.

-The beginning point for much of the confusion with respect to speed limits may lie in the physical relationship between vehicle speed and kinetic energy: Kinetic energy increases twice as fast as speed.
+The beginning point for much of the confusion regarding speed limits may lie in the physical relationship between vehicle speed and kinetic energy: Kinetic energy increases twice as fast as speed.

-Lawmakers and government administrators may cling to this scientific fact as the primary justification for setting speed limits.
-Realizing the devastating impact of excessive speed on crash severity, they rightly believe that it is very important to restrain vehicle speed to a reasonable level.
+Realizing the devastating impact of excessive speed on crash severity, lawmakers rightly believe that it is very important to restrain vehicle speed to a reasonable level.

-At this point, lawmakers and government administrators make a leap of faith and assume that motorists need government-imposed speed limits in order to avoid driving at excessive speeds; and that posting speed limits will accomplish this goal.
+At this point, lawmakers may make a leap of faith and assume that motorists need government-imposed speed limits in order to avoid driving at excessive speeds and that posting speed limits will accomplish this goal.

-In spite of the fact that this assumption is contradicted by the 1992 study (as well as by many other scientific studies) and the excellent safety record of drivers who choose to drive faster than speed limits, lawmakers and government administrators often set speed limits that are lower than the reasonable and prudent speeds chosen by the great majority of drivers.
+Although this assumption is contradicted by the 1992 study and many other scientific studies as well as the excellent safety record of drivers who choose to drive faster than speed limits, lawmakers may set unrealistic speed limits.

-Without question, speed limits are important when dealing with drivers who drive at dangerous speeds.
-In order to avoid trapping safe drivers, however, speed limits must be high enough to include the speeds chosen by the majority.
-Speed limits set at the 85th percentile and enforced with an allowance of 5mph may accomplish this goal and also be low enough to identify dangerous drivers.
+Without question, the speed limit is important when dealing with drivers who drive at dangerous speeds.
+However, in order to avoid penalizing safe drivers, speed limits must allow safe speeds chosen by the majority.

-The process of setting fair speed limits that are consistent with the "Reasonable and Prudent" standard is best handled by competent traffic engineers.
-Departments of transportation in several states have published informative brochures dealing with how speed limits should be determined.
-For example, see "A Case of Majority Rule" published by the Arizona Department of Transportation.
-Click here to read "A Case of Majority Rule".
+The process of setting speed limits consistent with the "Reasonable and Prudent" standard is best handled by competent traffic engineers.
+Departments of transportation in several states have published informative brochures describing how speed limits are scientifically determined.
+For example, see "Establishing Speed Limits" published by the Arizona Department of Transportation.
+Click here to read "Establishing Speed Limits".

-Unfortunately, the task often succumbs to political expediency as legislators and other government officials, who are authorized but may not be qualified to set speed limits, bypass or override engineering recommendations and mandate unrealistic speed limits.
+Unfortunately, the task of setting speed limits often succumbs to political expediency as legislators and other government officials bypass or override engineering recommendations and mandate unrealistic speed limits.

 SPEED TRAP DEFINED